 - to avoid chronic tension and to help with recovery after injuries or operations

-- to help with easing chronic pain or migraines
+- to help with easing chronic pain

-- after pregnancy and birth
+- after pregnancy

 - to expand self-awareness and expression when acting, dancing or playing an instrument